malaya-m/Win10-STIG-Remediation/README.md

 ## Project Overview

-- _**Purpose**_: This project demonstrates my hands-on ability to secure a Windows 10 system in alignment with DISA STIG guidelines.
-Using a Tenable Nessus STIG scan on an Azure-hosted VM, I remediated high-risk findings and validated the results.
+- _**Purpose**_: This project highlights my practical experience applying DISA STIG compliance to harden a Windows 10 system.
+I used Tenable Nessus to scan for vulnerabilities and remediated high-risk findings with PowerShell, verifying each fix post-deployment.
-- _**Scope**_: This project focuses on select remediations from the the [DISA Microsoft Windows 10 STIG v3r4](https://www.tenable.com/audits/DISA_STIG_Microsoft_Windows_10_v3r4) guidelines, prioritized by exploitability, ease of implementation, and system impact.
+- _**Scope**_: Focus is placed on high-impact remediations from the v3r4 STIG release, selected based on exploitability, ease of implementation, and overall system impact.

 ---